some answers but not a substitute for reading the appropriate policies

 IF THEY ARE INVITED TO THE CONCERT FESTIVAL, WHAT DO WE DO THEN?

-• Using their NEMFA ID, sponsors can complete the online registration process, print their invoice (the Concert Festival participation fee was $99 in 2017), and mail in with payment.
+• Using their NEMFA ID, sponsors can complete the online registration process, print their invoice (the Concert Festival participation fee is $95), and mail in with payment.
 They can also printout the information for their student(s) to use to access the Online Student Contract that also needs to be completed for each participating student.
 Both that mailing and the online entry must be completed by the deadline (see the online Calendar for all of our dates)

 CONCERT FESTIVAL MUSIC?